 Fonds is arranged in 6 broad series with sub-series:

-The first five series numbers are as assigned by the Coalition while series number 7 has been arbitrarily assigned.
+The first five series numbers are as assigned by the Coalition while series number 700 has been arbitrarily assigned.
+There is no series 600.
 CCAR’s complex series, sub-series and file numbering system has been retained and some gaps and inconsistencies in numbering are present.

 Language of material